Fixed-Budget Best-Arm Identification in Structured Bandits: Experiments

 \subsection{Linear Experiment: Randomized}

-In this experiment, we use the example of \citet{pmlr-v80-tao18a} and \cite{yang2021minimax}.
+In this experiment, we use the example in \citet{pmlr-v80-tao18a} and \cite{yang2021minimax}.
 For each bandit instance, we generate i.i.d.\ arms sampled from the unit sphere centered at the origin with $d=10$.
-We let $\theta_*=x_i+0.01(x_j-x_i)$ where $x_i$ and $x_j$ are the two closest arms.
+We let $\theta_*=x_i+0.01(x_j-x_i)$, where $x_i$ and $x_j$ are the two closest arms.
 As a consequence, $x_i$ is the optimal arm and $x_j$ is the disturbing arm.
-We set the noise to be $\epsilon\sim\mathcal{N}(0,10)$.
 The goal is to evaluate the expected performance of the algorithms for a random instance to avoid bias in choosing the bandit instances.